input-output-hk/peras-design/docs/reports/tech-report-1.md

 #### Message routing

 The messaging and state-transition behavior of the network of nodes can be modeled via a discrete event simulation (DES).
 Such simulations are often parallelized (PDES) in order to take advantage of the speed gains possible from multiple threads of execution.
 Otherwise, a single thread must manage routing of messages and nodes' computations: for large networks and long simulated times, the simulation's execution may become prohibitively slow.
 Peras simulations are well suited to *conservative PDES* where strong guarantees ensure that messages are always delivered at monotonically non-decreasing times to each node; the alternative is an *optimistic PDES* where the node and/or message queue states have to be rolled back if a message with an out-of-order timestamp is delivered.
 A PDES for Peras can be readily constructed if each time a node emits a message it also declares a guarantee that it will not emit another message until a specified later time.
 Such declarations provide sufficient information for its downstream peers to advance their clocks to the minimum timestamp guaranteed by their upstream peers: i.e., when a node sees empty incoming message queues from all of its upstream peers, it can compute a safe time to advance forward, thus avoiding race conditions or deadlock.
 Hence, each node can run its own thread and have upstream and downstream message queues directly connected to its peers, all without the centrally managed message routing that would form a potential bottleneck for scaling performance.
+The experiments described later in this document indicate that PDES is not needed at this time because simulations execute sufficiently fast without it and the cpu resources could be better used for running ensembles of simulations in parallel.

 That said, it likely is the case that Peras simulations will not need to simulate contiguous weeks or months of network operation, so at this point `peras-iosim` uses a centrally managed time-ordered priority queue for message routing.
 Also, instead of each node running autonomously in its own thread, nodes are driven by the receipt of a message and respond with timestamped output messages and a "wakeup" timestamp bounding the node's next activity.
 If long-running simulations are later required, the node design is consistent with later upgrading the message-routing implementation to a conservative PDES and operating each node in its own thread in a fully parallelized or distributed simulation.
 The basic rationales against long-running simulations are (1) that ΔQ analyses are better suited for network traffic and resource studies and (2) simulation is best focused on the rare scenarios involving forking and cool-down, which occur below Cardano's Ouroboros security parameter $k$ of 2160 blocks (approximately thirty-six hours).